go-on-blog/blog/src/pages/definitions.md

 >
 > [Troubles anxieux et phobiques](https://www.psycom.org/wp-content/uploads/2020/11/Troubles-anxieux-et-phobiques-2020.pdf).
 Psycom.
 2020.

+### Architecture

+> The architecture of a product can be defined as the scheme by which the functions it performs are allocated to its constituent components.
+>
+> Inspired by Ulrich, Karl.
+[The Role of Product Architecture in the Manufacturing Firm](https://dspace.mit.edu/bitstream/handle/1721.1/48938/roleofproductarc00ulri.pdf?sequence=1).
+1995.

 ### ATDD

 > Form of test-[first] development that concentrates on applying TDD at the feature [...] level, based on acceptance tests developed for requirements at those levels.